paulosuma/Autonomous_Car_Lane_follower/README.md

-# Autonomous Lane Follower
+# Autonomous Car Lane Follower

-Project to develop autonoumous lane following capability on a Gem E2 vehicle using a camera sensor only
+In this project we developed algorithms to enable an electric Gem E2 vehicle follow a lane on an outdoor track using a camera sensor only